isomerpages/moe-crescentgirlssch/_about-cgs/Discipline Philosophy and School Rules.md

 </p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Students are to stand attention, Singapore Citizens must sing the National
+<p>Students are to stand at attention.</p>
-Anthem and take the pledge.</p>
 </li>
 <li>
+<p>Students who are Singapore Citizens must sing the National Anthem and
-<p>Students will take the pledge by placing their right fist over their heart.</p>
+take the Pledge.&nbsp;Students will take the Pledge with the right fist over the heart.</p>
 </li>
 </ul>
 <p><strong>(B) Attire and Appearance</strong>